TCFD

 Emissions Reduction Targets:

-• Short term target: Overall, Kirby emissions are expected to decline 25% per barrel of capacity by 2024
+- Short term target: Overall, Kirby emissions declined 24%per barrel of capacity by 2024, nearing our goal of 25%

 Kirby Corporation – GHG Emissions Summary